-At June 30, 2013, MI had \$20,594,885 in federal net operating loss (NOL) carryforwards to offset future taxable income, resulting in a deferred tax asset of \$7,208,210.
-MI also had \$15,367,118 in state net operating loss (NOL) carryforwards to offset future state taxable income, resulting in a deferred tax asset of \$1,358,453.
-MI also had federal and state research credits of \$238,234 and \$293,799, respectively.
+At June 30, 2014, MI had \$21,918,228 in federal net operating loss (NOL) carryforwards to offset future taxable income, resulting in a deferred tax asset of \$7,671,380.
+MI also had \$16,690,461 in state net operating loss (NOL) carryforwards to offset future state taxable income, resulting in a deferred tax asset of \$1,475,437.

-The combined federal and state deferred tax asset is \$8,034,630.
-In view of the uncertainty over MI's ability to generate sufficient taxable income in future years to utilize the NOLs, a full valuation allowance of \$8,034,630 has been recorded to offset the deferred tax asset, resulting in no net deferred tax asset or liability.
+The combined federal and state deferred tax asset is \$9,146,817.
+In view of the uncertainty over MI's ability to generate sufficient taxable income in future years to utilize the NOLs, a full valuation allowance of \$9,146,817 has been recorded to offset the deferred tax asset, resulting in no net deferred tax asset or liability.
+Due to the change in ownership provisions of the Tax Reform Act of 1986, net operating loss carryforwards for Federal income tax reporting purposes are subject to annual limitations.
 The valuation allowance also results in a difference between the statutory rate of 35% and the effective rate of 0%.
-The cumulative federal and state net operating losses are scheduled to expire through 2033.
+The cumulative federal and state net operating losses are scheduled to expire through 2034.